hphelion/documentation/devplatform/helion/user/deploy/languages/dotnet/sdk-object-store.md

 title: "Working with Object Storage in .NET"
 ---
 <!--PUBLISHED-->
-#Working with Object Storage in .NET
+# HP Helion Development Platform: Working with Object Storage in .NET

 [Object Storage](http://docs.hpcloud.com/object-storage) is a web scale storage system.
 It provides private and public access and is accessible through a simple but robust API.
 Within